How to Convert PDF Table to Excel

 Currency symbols, commas, or decimals might confuse Excel and turn numbers into text.
 This makes formulas stop working.
 Fix this by selecting the cells and changing the format to “Number” or “Currency.”
 Use the “Text to Columns” tool if values are stuck in one cell or showing as text.

-Bank statements include private financial details.
-So, when converting them from PDF to Excel, protecting your data should come first.
+When converting from PDF to Excel, protecting your data should come first.
 Here are the top privacy risks—and how you can stay safe:

 Uploading Files to Unknown Websites